onehilltech/ember-cli-dfinity/README.md

 Actors are the primary artifacts (or components) exposed by a canister running on the Internet Computer.
 The actor has an interface, which represents the publicly accessible methods of the canister.
-When developing your own DApp, you will have a candid interface for the actor like the following:
+When developing your own Dapp, you will have a candid interface for the actor like the following:

 ```motoko